VedantLakade07/Spell-Chess/README.md

 ---

-game is created by python and pygame
+game is created in python and pygame vide-coded